NAD+ (NMN/NR)

 • Brand Recommendations: Tru Niagen (NR) and ProHealth/Renue by Science (NMN) most frequently mentioned as reliable; liposomal forms preferred for better absorption

-• FDA Status: NMN experienced FDA regulatory uncertainty with removal from Amazon, though later confirmed as lawful supplement; quality control remains concern with many counterfeit products
+• FDA Status: NMN experienced FDA regulatory uncertainty with removal from major marketplaces, though later confirmed as lawful supplement; quality control remains concern with many counterfeit products

 • Cost Factor: Described as single biggest expense in supplement stacks at $50-200+ monthly; bulk powder purchases and sales/discounts common strategies for cost reduction